ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Experiments

-\textbf{Robotic Affordance Detection Evaluation.} As illustrated in Table~\ref{tab:eval_handal_dataset}, our \texttt{ManipVQA} achieves remarkable performance in the detection of both complete objects and their affordances in a unified framework.
+As illustrated in Table~\ref{tab:eval_handal_dataset}, our \texttt{ManipVQA} achieves remarkable performance in the detection of both complete objects and their affordances in a unified framework.
 Enhanced by the SAM-HQ, our model attains superior results in tasks involving affordance detection and grounding with a mask.
 However, it falls short in complete object segmentation, which we attribute to a tendency of SAM-HQ to cause over-segmentation.